 The Mohamed S. Farsi Foundation (MSFF) – doesn’t just give a grant they also talk about us and share the SolarAid story along with others they support on their website.

-And if you go to Google.org you will often see the main picture is Christopher from Zambia studying by solar light (it’s a great picture – so that’s what we are giving).
+For years if you went to Google.org the main banner picture was Christopher from Zambia studying by solar light (it’s a great picture – so that’s what we are giving).

 So ask who can spread your message for you to reach the audiences you want to engage?
 What can you give or offer that works both ways?